-- Take Lead.
+- Take the Lead.
 With a focus on leadership and purpose, the Business Minor in Social Innovation combines business and management essentials in a well-rounded program that informs students of effective leadership practices.
-Upon completion of this minor, students will expand their business skillset, enhance their teamwork capabilities, improve their communication and learn startup methodologies.
+Upon completion of this minor, students will expand their business skillset, enhance their teamwork capabilities, improve their communication, and learn startup methodologies.

 - Make a Difference.
 The Business Minor in Social Innovation encourages students to use their business expertise to influence change.
 The three upper-division management courses motivate students to develop new strategies and solutions that produce social and environmental benefits.
 The program guides students through a transformational and personally meaningful learning experience to become a successful social entrepreneur or intrapreneur.